MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

    collectors.
 A huge number of different garbage collection policies are available and each have their own benefits and drawbacks.

-The Java virtual machine specification [JVM2] defines a heap where Java objects reside.
+The Java virtual machine specification defines

+- a heap where Java objects reside.
 This heap is automatically managed by a garbage collector.
 Every Java virtual machine is free to implement the memory management that best fits the application domain it is designed for.

-[JVM2] defines a semantically immortal set of objects: a pool of ``java.lang.String``, which are references in classfile constant pools [1]_.
-[JVM2] also defines the way applications get initialized, even though it is quite a loose process where lazy initialization is permitted.
+- a semantically immortal set of objects: a pool of ``java.lang.String``, which are references in classfile constant pools [1]_.
+- the way applications get initialized, even though it is quite a loose process where lazy initialization is permitted.
 Intuitively, classes must be initialized before any instance creation or access to its static variables (see :ref:`bon-startup`).

 One of the newer trends in software involves designing simple solutions that are easy to understand and most importantly easy to manipulate and control.
 Developers must be able to minimize development time, often dealing with small memory budgets for their application.
-On typical microcontrollers, the ratio between read-only memory and volatile memory is four, meaning that there is 4 times more read-only memory (eeprom, flash, …) than volatile memory (ram).
-For really cost sensitive devices, the ratio may drop to 8 (ram is what costs the most), while for rather more expensive ones it may reach 2.
+On microcontrollers, there is much more read-only memory than volatile memory.

 First Example
 -------------